TheAssassin/blueflare/README.md

 protocol and the server info protocol.
 It also contains a web application as a frontend and as an example application.

-This application was created as a modern competitor to the original [Redflare](http://redflare.ofthings.net)
+This application was created as an alternative to the original [Redflare](http://redflare.ofthings.net)
-([Github project](https://github.com/stainsby/redflare), guess what its name was inspired by).
+([Github project](https://github.com/stainsby/redflare), guess what its name was inspired by), written in Python 3 using standard components like Bootstrap 3.

 This application uses the tornado framework and runs only on Python 3.5.